BhaviChikhal/machine-learning/writeup.md

-Practical machine learning: Course project
+Practical Machine Learning: Course project
 ===========================================

 The goal of the project
 -----------------------